Early Middle Japanese: Auxiliary verbs

 Auxiliary verbs are attached to the various forms of yougen, and a yougen could be followed by several such endings in a string.
 Auxiliary verbs are classified into many inflectional class like verbs.

-Generally, To learn how to use a Auxiliary verb, we need to know (1)its inflection, (2)required forms of its preceding word, and (3) various function.
+Generally, to learn how to use an Auxiliary verb, we need to know (1)its inflection, (2)required forms of its preceding word, and (3) various function.
 The following is a detail example about 「る」and 「らる」.

 「る」 requires to be preceded by irrealis -a ending (i.e. quadrigrade, N-irregular and R-irregular), while 「らる」requires irrealis -a ending(i.e. other classes).